 Rome wants Stellantis to build battery plant in Italy - industry minister

-MILAN, June 16 (Reuters) - Italy's government expects carmaker Stellantis (STLA.MI) will build in Italy its third electric battery plant in Europe, Industry Minister Giancarlo Giorgetti said on Wednesday, the day after he met the company and unions.
+MILAN (Reuters) - Italy’s government expects carmaker Stellantis will build in Italy its third electric battery plant in Europe, Industry Minister Giancarlo Giorgetti said on Wednesday, the day after he met the company and unions.

 “Where?
 We are waiting for answers from the company, but we certainly expect it to be located in Italy,” he said.